ceph/ceph/doc/dev/osd_internals/erasure_coding/pgbackend.rst

 Another difference is that objects in erasure coded pg may be unrecoverable without being unfound.
 The "unfound" concept should probably then be renamed to unrecoverable.
-Also, the PGBackend impementation will have to be able to direct the search for pg replicas with unrecoverable object chunks and to be able to determine whether a particular object is recoverable.
+Also, the PGBackend implementation will have to be able to direct the search for pg replicas with unrecoverable object chunks and to be able to determine whether a particular object is recoverable.